jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 * *pom.xml* In the root of the project directory you'll see pom.xml.
 This tells Maven everything it needs to know about your project.
 Remember those settings you specified when you created the project from the archetype?
 You can make changes to those settings here.
-For example, version 4.0 of the archetype assumes you are working with Alfresco Community Edition 6.0.7.
+For example, version 4.2 of the archetype assumes you are working with Alfresco Community Edition 7.0.0.
 If you wanted to work with a different version, you would simply change those properties and then tell Maven to update and it will take care of the rest.
+Check the Alfresco docs to make sure the version of Alfresco you are trying to use is compatible with the version of the SDK you are using.

 Now look at "maven-sdk-tutorial-platform".
 In it, you'll find: